chef/chef-web-docs/content/terraform.md

 Chef Infra Provider
 ===================

-The [Terraform Chef Provider](https://www.terraform.io/docs/providers/chef/index.html) allows management of Chef Infra Server resources (nodes, data bags, etc.) via the Chef Infra Server API.
-Policyfiles, cookbooks, clients, and ACLs are not currently managed via the Provider.
+The [Terraform Chef Provider](https://www.terraform.io/docs/providers/chef/index.html) allows you to manage Chef Infra Server resources (nodes, data bags, etc.) using the Chef Infra Server API.
+Policyfiles, cookbooks, clients, and ACLs are not currently managed with the Provider.
 The [Terraform Chef Provider documentation](https://www.terraform.io/docs/providers/chef/index.html) provides a complete list of supported options and an example of usage.
 HashiCorp provides support for the Terraform Chef Provider and it is not officially supported by Chef Software.

 Additional Terraform Integrations
 ==============================